 As with any treat, be mindful of treat size and consumption relative to your pet’s size and any other individual factors.
 Just like human bliss balls, you can break truffles into smaller pieces for serving and/or safety if your pet tends to gulp treats instead of chew.

 - Truffle treats can be stored in the fridge short term or frozen for longer storage.
 See our comprehensive post on making and storing chilled dog treats for additional information on frozen and chilled homemade treats.

-- If it is sold in your area, you can substitute pumpkin puree (plain pumpkin, NOT spiced or sweetened pie filling) and play with the flour quantity to get a workable consistency.
+- If sold in your area, you can substitute pumpkin puree (plain pumpkin, not spiced or sweetened pie filling) and play with the flour quantity to get a good consistency.
 Ready-made puree may have different moisture levels than home cooked mashed/pureed pumpkin.